AkrilaMayNotBeAvailable/AkrilaMayNotBeAvailable/README.md

 - 👋 Hello!
-I go by the alias of Akrila.
+I go by the pseudonym of Akrila.
 I'm a first semester student at Federal University of Rio Grande do Sul.
 - 👀 Currently interested in full-stack development of web applications and software development.
 - 🌱 Learning C, Javascript and HTML/CSS.
 - 💞️ Open for projects like: translations from English to Portuguese(BR), game development, website development, always excited to new ideas!